 - Fold in raisins.

-- Bake for 10-12 minutes or until golden brown.
+- Bake for 10-12 minutes or until the edges look golden.

 5.3.
 Tips for Baking Success

-- Chill the dough for thicker cookies.
+- Chill the dough if you want thicker cookies.

 6. Variations of Oatmeal Raisin Cookies